 Hospice care provides a comfortable environment for the patient and their loved ones.
 The aim is to provide the medical supervision that the patient needs, while also enabling them to remain close to loved ones.
 Most hospices will provide each patient with a care team, which can include a social worker, a doctor, a nurse, a bereavement counselor, a clergy, and therapists.
 In these teams, the caregivers focus on the patient as opposed to the illness, to try and help them make the most of the final stages of life.

 Quality of Life

 A lot of terminal conditions can cause the patient to feel significant pain.
 Hospice carers aim to eliminate this as much as possible, by addressing the pain in its early stages before it gets severe.
 The care team will prescribe and administer medication in the way that suits the patient best, with the aim of eliminating pain as much as possible.

 Hospices also aim to make the quality of life as high as possible.
 If a patient needs an oxygen tank to move around, for example, they will supply it.
-If a patient needs a hospital bed to have a good night’s sleep, they will supply this too.
+If a patient needs a high-quality hospital bed to have a good night’s sleep, they will supply this too.
 However, it’s important to keep in mind that the sooner you seek hospice care for your loved one, the sooner they will have access to all of the above.